Canadian Soccer League: League competition

-There are currently six clubs in the Canadian Soccer League.
+There are currently four clubs in the Canadian Soccer League.
 Traditionally, during the course of a league season teams usually played a balanced schedule of 18 or 22 games from April/May through October/November with the top eight ranked teams advancing to the playoffs.
 As of recent seasons a balanced schedule of 10 to 14 games has been played.
 Each match sees the winning team awarded three points, or in the case of a draw, the teams receive one point each.
 No points are awarded for a loss.
 At the end of each season, the club with the most points is crowned the regular season champion.

 The playoffs operate as a knockout tournament with single-match legs where the winner of the final is crowned CSL champion.
 Fourteen clubs have won the CSL Championship including Toronto Croatia (6 titles), York Region Shooters, and FC Continentals (3 titles each).
 There is no automatic promotion and relegation between the First and Second Division.
 Club members of the CSL vote to determine which, if any, applications for admission into the league will be permitted.